 14. win32

-Returns an object that contains Windows-specific properties and methods.
-This property enables users to access Windows-specific implementations of the path methods.
+Returns an object that contains Windows-specific properties and functions.
+This property enables users to access Windows-specific implementations of the path functions.

 Conclusion

-You might as well want to read: How to Check if a File exists in Node.js
+Read More: How to Check if a File Exists in Node.js